orsinium/blog/content/posts/go/safe-api.md

 }
 ```

+## Internal package

+Go team takes Go 1 compatibility promise seriously and expects the same from you.
+I recommend reading their blog post [Backward Compatibility, Go 1.21, and Go 2](https://go.dev/blog/compat) that covers some of the techniques they use to achieve this and you may use too.
+Your library cannot be considered safe to use if it breaks with every release all projects using it.

+I think the best advice for keeping backward compatibility is to make public only what actually needs to be public for the users to be able to use the package and nothing else.
+Here is some tips how to do that:

+1. Run [pkgsite](https://pkg.go.dev/golang.org/x/pkgsite/cmd/pkgsite) locally to check the project documentation and, by extend, what's avaiable to your users.
+1. Place in the [internal](https://go.dev/doc/go1.4#internalpackages) package everything that needs to be available in your project to all packages but not to the users.
+1. Prefer defining tests in a package with `_test` suffix ([the docs](https://pkg.go.dev/testing) call it "black box" testing) so that you can see and use your package as your users would.
+That's how you now that the public API is sufficient.

 ## It's ok to break rules

 There are lots of guidelines and guides on writing Go code: [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments), [Go test comments](https://github.com/golang/go/wiki/TestComments), [Practical Go](https://dave.cheney.net/practical-go/presentations/gophercon-singapore-2019.html) by Dave Cheney, this blog post you almost finished reading, and so on.
 But these are merely recommendations. "[A Foolish Consistency is the Hobgoblin of Little Minds](https://peps.python.org/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds)" and you often can make for your project better decisions than any "fits all sizes" general suggestions.